tamdrashtri/tampersonalblog/content/post/my-first-weeknote.md

 So here is my week note for the last week in April 2019:

 * I finished [Show Your Work](https://austinkleon.com/show-your-work/) by Austin Kleoin and it inspires me to share stuffs to other people.
 I've just written diaries and it is a comfort zone I set for myself.
 But I find it not very rewarding.
 Now I take more audience into consideration and I can now find ways to improve my writing.
+* [Pinkcast](https://t.co/tVCXpJRAaa) by Daniel Pink has so many great tips.
+I love his book To Sell is Human too.

 **Movies I watched:**